-Private streets shall be constructed to an appropriate comparable municipal standard as if it were a public road.
+Private roads shall be designed and constructed in accordance with accepted engineering standards and a copy of the engineered drawings shall be provided to the County for review prior to construction.
+Although right-of-way widths may be reduced due to lot constraints, road design, materials testing and other related activities shall be undertaken as if it were a public road.
 This applies to developments such as Manufactured Home Parks and commercial developments with multiple tenants on a common property.